Shashmaqam

 It is a refined sort of music, with lyrics derived from Sufi poems about divine love.
-The instruments of shashmaqam provide an austere accompaniment to the voices.
-They consist, at most concerts, of a pair of long-necked lutes, the dayra, or frame drum, which, with its jingles, is very much like a tambourine, and the sato, or bowed tanbour, which vaguely resembles a bass fiddle.
+The instruments of shashmaqоm provide an austere accompaniment to the voices.
+They consist, at most concerts, of a pair of long-necked lutes (rawap, tar, tanbur or dutar), the dayra, or frame drum, which, with its jingles, is very much like a tambourine, and the sato, or bowed tanbur.

 History

 In the first half of the 20th century in Uzbekistan, Abdul Rauf Fitrad, member of the Jadid, was particularly interested in shashmaqam, the traditional music of the Court.
 In 1927, he wrote a book called Ozbek klasik Muzikasi va uning Tarikhi (Uzbek classical music and its history), in which he presented shashmaqam as a grand musical tradition of the Uzbek people.
-In the 1930s, during the Soviet regime of Joseph Stalin, Uzbek shashmaqam was seen as an echo of the feudal ruling class and as a kind of music that impinged cultural progress toward adoption of European-style harmony.
-Finally, in 1951, a decree from the president of the Uzbekistan Union of Composers, reaffirmed by the committee of Uzbekistan, suppressed the maqam and the development of the musical practice.
+In the 1930s, during the Soviet regime of Joseph Stalin, Uzbek shashmaqom was seen as an echo of the feudal ruling class and as a kind of music that impinged cultural progress toward adoption of European-style harmony.
+Finally, in 1951, a decree from the president of the Uzbekistan Union of Composers, reaffirmed by the committee of Uzbekistan, suppressed the maqom and the development of the musical practice.

 During the mid-50s, the maqam began an ideological rehabilitation.
-In Tajikistan, the local leadership decided that shashmaqam should form a part of the national traditional heritage.
-Tension between Tajikistan and Uzbekistan led to the differentiation between the Tajik shashmaqam as developed in Dushanbe, and the Uzbek shashmaqam as developed in Tashkent.
+In Tajikistan, the local leadership decided that shashmaqom should form a part of the national traditional heritage.
+Tension between Tajikistan and Uzbekistan led to the differentiation between the Tajik shashmaqom as developed in Dushanbe, and the Uzbek shashmaqam as developed in Tashkent.
 Tajik books made no mention of Uzbek shashmaqam and vice versa.

 During the 1980s, this artificial division began to change.
-Uzbekistan began to learn about the Tajik shashmaqam, and Tajikistan learnt of the Uzbek shashmaqam.
-This has survived to the present, but a surge of nationalism in Uzbekistan may change that: singers on the radio in Bukhara, a city perfectly bilingual in Uzbek and Tajik, are using only the Uzbek texts in their shashmaqam music broadcasts.
+Uzbekistan began to learn about the Tajik shashmaqam, and Tajikistan learnt of the Uzbek shashmaqom.
+This has survived to the present, but a surge of nationalism in Uzbekistan may change that: singers on the radio in Bukhara, a city perfectly bilingual in Uzbek and Tajik, are using only the Uzbek texts in their shashmaqom music broadcasts.

 This style of music was brought to the Western world, particularly to the United States, by the Bukharian Jews of Central Asia.
-Many of them were successful performers of Shasmaqam and brought their talent to the West.
+Many of them were successful performers of Shasmaqom and brought it to the West.